Porsche Vision Renndienst Is Proof An Electric Van Can Be Cool

 Even if you’re not a big fan of minivans, you have to admit the Vision Renndienst looks pretty cool with its swanky greenhouse and the gently sloped roofline.
 The minimalist lights at the front and rear lend it a futuristic vibe, much like the tiny side cameras and short overhangs.
 There’s even a roof spoiler in the back where the tailgate carries the “Sport Tourer” lettering.

 It’s being shown alongside an old VW T1 with the Porsche Rennsport (“Racing”) branding as the scale model is dubbed Renndienst (“Racing service”).
-Porsche must’ve envisioned the concept as a support vehicle for a hypothetical racing car rather than serving as a plain minivan to haul the kids to and from soccer practice.
+Porsche must’ve envisioned the concept as a support vehicle for a hypothetical racing car rather than to serve as a plain minivan to haul the kids to and from soccer practice.

 With the risk of pointing the obvious, the Porsche Vision Renndienst won’t be going into production anytime soon.
 I guess you’ll have to settle for a production version of VW’s ID Buzz due to arrive in 2022.